I’m an ethicist, founder, and writer based in Atlanta, exploring ethical storytelling and better ways of being in the modern world.

 Right now, I’m creating and stewarding Social Resonance Lab, a collaborative studio exploring how ethical storytelling fosters human connection.

-I'm also studying part-time at the University of Oxford with the Uehiro Oxford Institute, a leading global center facilitating ethical progress through research, teaching, and real-world application.
+I'm studying part-time at the University of Oxford with the Uehiro Oxford Institute, a leading global center facilitating ethical progress through research, teaching, and real-world application.

 Outside of this, I’m raising a wonderfully curious little human, Leo, and spending as much time as I can reading, cooking, practicing yoga, studying French and Japanese, and traveling mindfully.
 My husband and I also share a food & travel Instagram account, @omnommies, where we document our favorite meals, markets, and shared adventures.